Top ten most popular courses in the UK

 The field of sports and exercise science is rapidly growing due to the increase of interest and investment in the area.
 Because of this, the degree courses available are diverse.
 You’ll find several specialised options in areas such as sports therapy, sports medicine, sports journalism and wheeled sports.

-It’s an ideal route to go down for sports lovers, and it opens up the doors to many different career paths, from coaching to sports government.
+It’s an ideal route to go down for sports lovers, and it opens the doors to many different career paths, from coaching to sports governance.

 Sports Science courses